 The best way to gain confidence is to get plenty of practice.
 If you are not practicing frequently it will be difficult to improve.
 You don’t have to dedicate huge chunks of time if you have a really busy schedule, but make an effort to photograph something as often as possible.
 Carry your camera with you so you never miss a good opportunity because you’re not prepared.
 You could photograph your kids, find a friend to model for you, go to a local park and photograph nature, shoot still life at home, or take a photo walk in your town or city.
-There are countless options to help you gain confidence.
+There are countless options.

 Since you are practicing a lot you should also be reading and studying so you can learn new things to try when you are practicing.
 There are many, many quality books and e-books on photography.
 You can buy e-books from any number of different websites, or just go to your local library and borrow some books on photography.

 In addition to books and e-books there are also plenty of great options for taking courses.
 You can take online courses from people like Phil Steele, or find a local community college or art school that offers photography courses.
 There are a lot of different areas that you can specialize in, and there are courses and books on a wide variety of those specialties.
 If you want to learn how to master portraits you can get e-books from Ed Verosky.
 If you want to master landscapes you can get e-books from Christopher O’Donnell.
 Whatever you want to learn, just do a little bit of research and you will most likely find several books or courses that will teach you.

 There are photographers out there at all different levels of expertise and experience.
 If you are just getting started one of the most damaging things you can do is allow yourself to be discouraged because your photos aren’t as good as one of your professional photographer idols.
 Everyone has to learn and grow, so it’s not very useful to compare yourself to other photographers.
 Instead, focus on improving your own skills.
 If you are improving you are moving in the right direction and you should be encouraged about it.